South Asian Canadians in Greater Vancouver: Early 20th century

-Mid 20th Century
+Mid-20th century

 After the partition of India in 1947, unity among Punjabi Sikhs and Muslims in Vancouver wavered; few Pakistani Punjabis began to have any sense of affinity with Punjabis from India.

 The immigration patterns of South Asians arriving to Canada changed by the 1960s, with Ontario becoming a secondary centre of immigration.
 By contrast, in earlier decades British Columbia was the sole major point of immigration from the Indian subcontinent to Canada.
 In addition, the first major non-Sikh immigration wave to Vancouver occurred during the 1960s.

 While still representing less than 10% of the South Asian population in the region, additional immigration to Vancouver of those of non Punjabi backgrounds residing in India, Fiji, and England occurred in the late 1960s.
 Immigration from Fiji continued to occur in the through the 1970s.
 Other groups immigrating to Vancouver in the same decade included Sri Lankans, Ismaili Muslims, Gujarati Hindus from East Africa and non-Punjabi Pakistanis.
 Soon, additional South Asian groups from Fiji, England, East Africa, East Asia, the Caribbean, and Southeast Asia arrived in Vancouver.
 However non Punjabi immigration to Vancouver remained small and by 1981 nearly 90% of the entire South Asian population in Vancouver remained Punjabi.

 Punjabi Canadians were geographically dispersed throughout Vancouver during the post-war years into the early 1950s.
 Consequently, with increased immigration, concentrations soon developed; first in South Vancouver during the latter half of the 1950s and throughout the 1960s, followed by South Burnaby later in the 1960s.
 In the late 1960s, the Punjabi Market (Little India) was founded in the Sunset neighbourhood of South Vancouver.
 In the following decade, other Punjabi population concentrations began appearing in North Delta, Richmond, and Surrey.
 Vandalism against houses owned by Indo-Canadians and a Sikh gurdwara occurred in the 1970s, especially in 1974-1975 in Surrey.
 By 1981, the Punjabi population in Metro Vancouver increased to nearly 30,000, including about 2,288 Hindus with the remainder being Sikhs.

-Late 20th Century
+Late 20th century

 Immigration rapidly increased in the late 20th century; around 70,000 South Asians moved to Vancouver during the last two decades of the century, from 1981 to 2001.
 In the same timeframe, India supplied just over three quarters of the total South Asian immigration to Vancouver.
-Interestingly, during this period the second largest source country of South Asians was Fiji, which supplied nearly 15% of South Asian immigration to Vancouver.
+During this period the second largest source country of South Asians was Fiji, which supplied nearly 15% of South Asian immigration to Vancouver.
 Others originated from Bangladesh, Nepal, Pakistan, and Sri Lanka.